quincyleung/blokus/README.md

 [Completeness] Issue with Available Moves
-There was a minor issue with legal_to_place() with the exact values it was iterating through, thus returned the wrong values to available_moves().
-We changed line 287 from "range(c - 1, r + 2)" to "range(c - 1, c + 2)", which fixed the issue.
+There was a minor issue with the method legal_to_place() with the exact values it was iterating through, thus returned the wrong values to available_moves().
+We changed line 287 from "range(c - 1, r + 2)" to "range(c - 1, c + 2)", which
+fixed the issue.

 ### GUI